zacsketches/deployer-service/README.md

 curl -X POST http://$IP/deploy -d 'eyJzZXJ2aWNlIjoiZnJvbnRlbmQiLCJpbWFnZSI6IjEyMzQ1Njc4OS5ka3IuZWNyLnVzLXdlc3QtMi5hbWF6b25hd3MuY29tL2Zyb250ZW5kOmxhdGVzdCJ9'
 ```
 - [x] Build a GitHub action in a different project and test that the webhook hits the `/deploy` endpoint.
-- [x] 🔒 Add JWT validation (via http://github.com/zacsketches/go-jwt for compatibility with GitHub action and AWS Linux 2) Test by setting up a `/test-keys` folder and including `private.pem, public.pem` and `wrong-private.pem`.
+- [x] 🔒 Add JWT validation (via http://github.com/zacsketches/go-jwt for compatibility with GitHub actions and AWS Linux 2) Test by setting up a `/test-keys` folder and including `private.pem, public.pem` and `wrong-private.pem`.
 Then test various combinations of the deploy handler to ensure it validates for the correct keys and refuses for the wrong ones.
 ```bash
 jwt sign --key ./test-keys/private.pem > good-token.jwt
 jwt sign --key ./test-keys/wrong-private.pem > bad-token.jwt